shoebillm/DSCI_522_Group_34/README.md

 median of counts of graffiti per recorded location in these 2 areas in Vancouver since the p-value is 1, larger than the significance level as 0.05.

-The data set that was used in this milestone 1 project is of information on the location of sites with graffiti as identified by City staff.
+The data set that was used in this research project is of information on the location of sites with graffiti as identified by City staff.
 This data in City systems is updated in the normal course of business, however, priorities and resources determine how fast a change, in reality,